jstarzon/FreeGAN/README.md

 - Training values tweak so model is more accurate

-You can put any dataset to train.
+You can put any dataset to train model.
 I decided to use anime pictures.

 ## Demo timelapse (4h model progress)
 ![](https://github.com/jstarzon/Anime-GAN-Neural-network/blob/main/evo.gif)